mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-07"></a>
 [Back to top](#top)
 ## IL-07 -- Rep. Danny Davis (D)
+### Committees
+Danny Davis is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $439,000.00 in SC HEP grants.